Ladies, today is the day you start to get your wardrobe in order!

 Pull Inspiration Pictures

 A big part of this pre-work was to pull inspiration pictures.
-I can tell you, the clients that took the time to complete this task had the most success and biggest a-ha moments.
+I can tell you that the clients who took the time to complete this task had the most success.

-By organizing inspiration pictures, we’re able to create a filter that will help you purge your closet and shop better.
+By organizing inspiration pictures, we can create a filter that will help you purge your closet and shop better.

 If you’re not on Pinterest, no worries.
 You can use magazines or catalogs.
 I like InStyle and Oprah magazine for this exercise.
 You’ll need them for next week’s challenge.
 So pour yourself a glass of wine or have a cup of tea and pull as many pictures as you like but have at least 20.